dh-atlas/white-book/Whitebook.md

 ![][image8]

 VaSto is also a collaborative edition: it was implemented with the participation of students from the *Scholarly Editions* lab held at the University of Bologna in 2020\.
-The edition’s XML/TEI document is freely accessible and downloadable from the project’s GitHub repository.[^77] This single document contains the diplomatic edition, the critical edition, and the annotated named entities.
+The edition’s XML/TEI document is freely accessible and downloadable from the project’s GitHub repository.[^80] This single document contains the diplomatic edition, the critical edition, and the annotated named entities.

 The editors aim to complete the edition of the *Storia fiorentina*, presenting both the manuscript version of the author’s last will and the censored version that has become the work’s *vulgata*.
 However, the documentation lacks information about the full edition’s publication timeline and the current status of the editorial work.

 In addition to the digital edition, the VaSto project has produced three secondary outcomes:

-* A timeline developed with TimelineJS,[^78] depicting the writing process of the Storia fiorentina and key historical events described in the work.
+* a timeline developed with TimelineJS,[^81] depicting the writing process of the *Storia fiorentina* and key historical events described in the work;
-* A map created with Leaflet,[^79] illustrating the places mentioned in the Storia fiorentina.
+* a map created with Leaflet,[^82] illustrating the places mentioned in the *Storia fiorentina*;
-* VastoCollection, which showcases digital images of the RC4 manuscript and portraits of people mentioned in the Storia fiorentina.
-This collection is built using Omeka[^80] and IIIF, with catalographic records structured according to the Dublin Core standard.
+* VastoCollection, which showcases digital images of the RC4 manuscript and portraits of people mentioned in the *Storia fiorentina*.
+This collection is built using Omeka[^83] and IIIF, with catalographic records structured according to the Dublin Core standard.

 The website provides comprehensive documentation from both philological and technical perspectives.
-The philological section[^81] offers a description of the edited text and its history, the author’s biography, a bibliography, and a list of witnesses—though these are not linked to external web sources.
-The scientific section[^82] includes a detailed guide for interacting with the edited text.
-That section also explains how the EVT 2.0 software was customized to meet the project’s requirements, which is particularly valuable for EVT’s developers as it fosters synergy with the user community.
+The philological section[^84] offers a description of the edited text and its history, the author’s biography, a bibliography, and a list of witnesses—though these are not linked to external web sources.
+The scientific section[^85] includes a detailed guide for interacting with the edited text.
+That section also explains how the EVT 2.0 software was customised to meet the project’s requirements, which is particularly valuable for EVT’s developers as it fosters synergy with the user community.
 While the documentation does not provide the encoding schema, it lists the TEI elements used to represent editorial (corrections, critical notes, etc.) and material (page and line breaks, deletions, etc.) phenomena.
 The website’s copy requires revision, as typos are present—for instance, “IIF” instead of “IIIF”.
-The credits page is well-structured and comprehensive, presenting not only the editorial team and collaborators but also the official releases, attribution, and license (Creative Commons 3.0) under which the edition is available.
+The credits page is well-structured and comprehensive, presenting not only the editorial team and collaborators but also the official releases, attribution, and licence (Creative Commons 3.0) under which the edition is available.

 ### **References** {#references-6}